trat-mods/LiterallyChunkLoader/README.md

   command:
   `/forceload remove all`

 > [!WARNING]
-  > This command will remove all the force loaded chunks regardless of the state of all
+> The `/forceload remove all` command will remove all the force loaded chunks regardless of the state of all
-  > the Loaders in the whole map
+> the Loaders in the whole map.

 ---